Science journalism: Status

 Science journalism is reported differently than traditional journalism.
-Traditionally, journalism is seen as more ethical if it is balanced reporting and includes information from both sides of an issue.
+Conventionally, journalism is seen as more ethical if it is balanced reporting and includes information from both sides of an issue.
 Science journalism has moved to an authoritative type of reporting where they present information based on peer reviewed evidence and either ignore the conflicting side or point out their lack of evidence.
-Science journalism continues to adapt to a slow journalism method that is very time-consuming but contains higher quality information from peer reviewed sources.
+Science journalism continues to adapt to a slow journalism method that is very time-consuming but contains higher quality information from peer-reviewed sources.
 They also practice sustainable journalism that focuses on solutions rather than only the problem.
 Presenting information from both sides of the issue can confuse readers on what the actual findings show.
-Balanced reporting can actually lead to unbalanced reporting because it gives attention to views that hold a very small majority in the science community.
-It can give the false impression that the opposing viewpoint is valid.
+Balanced reporting can actually lead to unbalanced reporting because it gives attention to extreme minority views in the science community, implying that both sides have an equal number of supporters.
+It can give the false impression that an opposing minority viewpoint is valid.

+For example, a 2019 survey of scientists' views on climate change yielded a 100% consensus that global warming is human-caused.
+However, articles like "Climate Change: A Scientist and Skeptic Exchange Viewpoints," published by Divided We Fall in 2018, may unintentionally foster doubt in readers, as this particular scientist "did not say, as the media and the political class has said, that the science is settled."

 The public benefits from an authoritative reporting style in guiding them to make informed decisions about their lifestyle and health.

 Tracking the remaining experienced science journalists is becoming increasingly difficult.
-For example, in Australia, the number of science journalists have decreased to abysmal numbers "you need less than one hand to count them."
+For example, in Australia, the number of science journalists has decreased to abysmal numbers: "you need less than one hand to count them."
 Due to the rapidly decreasing number of science journalists, experiments on ways to improve science journalism are also rare.
-However, in one of the few experiments conducted with science journalists, when the remaining population of science journalists networked online the produced more accurate articles than when in isolation.
+However, in one of the few experiments conducted with science journalists, when the remaining population of science journalists networked online, they produced more accurate articles than when in isolation.
 New communication environments provide essentially unlimited information on a large number of issues, which can be obtained anywhere and with relatively limited effort.
 The web also offers opportunities for citizens to connect with others through social media and other 2.0-type tools to make sense of this information.

-"After a lot of hand wringing about the newspaper industry about six years ago, I take a more optimistic view these days", said Cristine Russell, president of the Council for the Advancement of Science Writing.
+"After a lot of hand wringing about the newspaper industry about six years ago, I take a more optimistic view these days," said Cristine Russell, president of the Council for the Advancement of Science Writing.
 "The world is online.
 Science writers today have the opportunity to communicate not just with their audience but globally".